 As I was driving home from the YMCA yesterday, I saw two sandhill cranes near a small pond that sits along the highway, only about a half-mile from my house.
 They were my first sandhill crane sightings of 2014.

-But those two birds are also representatives of one of the Earth’s Great Migrations — a natural phenomenon we usually only associate with the African continent.
+But those two birds are also representatives of one of the Earth’s Great Migrations—a natural phenomenon we usually only associate with the African continent.
 We often forget that at the end of March, one of the planet’s most extraordinary migrations takes place right here in the United States.
 Five hundred thousand sandhill cranes head to Nebraska, to a site along the central Platte River.
-Unfortunately, the area of convergence has shrunk to a strip of land only about eighty miles long.
+Unfortunately, the area of convergence has shrunk to a strip of land only about 80 miles long.

 Eighty miles on the brink of extinction

-Among the world’s oldest living birds, cranes have been around since the Eocene, which ended thirty-four million years ago.
+Among the world’s oldest living birds, cranes have been around since the Eocene, which ended 34 million years ago.
 They are one of the world’s most successful life forms, outlasting millions of species (99 percent of the species that have ever existed are now extinct).
-The particularly successful sandhill crane of North America — the most abundant crane species — has not changed appreciably in ten million years.
+The particularly successful sandhill crane of North America—the most abundant crane species—has not changed appreciably in 10 million years.

 Not only have sandhill cranes been around for quite some time, their migration has a long history.
 According to the fossil record, it’s been going on for millions of years.

-Today, the Platte River Valley is the most important stopover on the sandhills’ long migration north from places such as Arizona, New Mexico, Oklahoma, Texas, or Mexico.
+Today, the Platte River Valley is the most important stopover on the sandhills’ long migration north from places such as Arizona, New Mexico, Oklahoma, Texas or Mexico.
 The region is so vital to birds that it has been designated an Important Bird Area of Global Significance.
-Every year, four hundred thousand to six hundred thousand sandhill cranes — 80 percent of all the cranes on the planet — congregate along an eighty-mile stretch of the river, to fatten up in preparation for the journey to their Arctic and subarctic nesting grounds.
-This staging takes place in three waves of four to five weeks each, beginning in mid-February and ending in mid-April — peaking in the last week of March — during which birds that arrive emaciated from wintering grounds gain 20 percent of their body weight.
+Every year, 400,000 to 600,000 sandhill cranes—80 percent of all the cranes on the planet—congregate along an 80-mile stretch of the river, to fatten up in preparation for the journey to their Arctic and subarctic nesting grounds.
+This staging takes place in three waves of four to five weeks each, beginning in mid-February and ending in mid-April—peaking in the last week of March—during which birds that arrive emaciated from wintering grounds gain 20 percent of their body weight.

 But whether the cranes will survive our rapidly changing climate and land development remains to be seen.
 Some say the Platte is almost dead and that the whole environment has been manipulated beyond restoration.
-The river has lost 80 percent of its width and 70 percent of its flow to hundreds of diversions — including eight major dams on the North Platte and twenty on the South Platte — that siphon it off for municipal and agricultural use.
-Fifty miles of crane staging habitat have been lost to dams and “reclamation”; only the eighty miles from Overton to Chapman remain.
+The river has lost 80 percent of its width and 70 percent of its flow to hundreds of diversions—including eight major dams on the North Platte and 20 on the South Platte—that siphon it off for municipal and agricultural use.
+Fifty miles of crane staging habitat have been lost to dams and “reclamation”; only the 80 miles from Overton to Chapman remain.